East Peoria, Illinois: New Building and Relocation

 In April 2009, residents of East Peoria approved a referendum to build a new library in the present-day Levee District.
 In June 2012, ground was broken to begin the construction.
 This library is approximately 32,000 square feet, and features a larger collection of media than previous libraries.
 The library opened to the public on November 1, 2013.

 The library shares an atrium called the Civic Complex with East Peoria City Hall, which was built on other side in 2015.
 The library has a circulation department and children's department on the first floor, while adult services, reference, and local history are on the second.
 In addition, there are public computers and several study rooms available for use on the second floor.

 Levee Park features a reading garden that was dedicated to the library in 2018.
 It features seating with umbrellas for shade, as well as landscaping, a water fountain, and a Free Little Library.
-Costing $500,000 USD to construct, it was paid for entirely through private donations to the East Peoria Community Foundation.
+Costing US$500,000 to construct, it was paid for entirely through private donations to the East Peoria Community Foundation.